 6. Adjust the Speaker Angle if Needed

 Another important tip when placing is speakers is to angle them inward in such a way that they are pointed towards the listener.
 You can increase and decrease the angle gradually until you achieve that sweet spot.
 However, while toe-in the speakers make the sweet spot sweeter, it makes the rest of the room a little bit ‘less sweet’.
 As such, if you need great sound across a wider listening range, then you need to decrease the toe-in and find the optimal angle.
-The bottom line is, toe-in is effective if only one listening position is used most of the time.
+The bottom line is, that toe-in is effective if only one listening position is used most of the time.

 7. The Height Is Equally Important